Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Problem formulation

-where $f_{i,j}$ is a nonlinear function associated with the edge $(i,j)$, and the objective of the identifiability is to determine conditions to identify the functions $f_{i,j}$.
-If for some functions $\Phi_i$ we have $g_i=0$ for all $i\in V$, then the network is additive.
-Also, the network becomes additive if the additional constraint $g_i=0$ for all $i\in V$ is imposed.
+If for some functions $\Phi_i$ we have $g_i=0$ for all $i\in V$, then the network is fully additive.
+Also, the network becomes fully additive if the additional constraint $g_i=0$ for all $i\in V$ is imposed.
 Unlike the additive model \eqref{eq:additive_model}, a static component does not affect the identifiability since we are interested on the identifiability of the node function $\Phi_i$ and not of the particular decomposition into $f_{i,j}$ and $g_i$, such that a static component can be included on any of the functions $f_{i,j}$ or $g_i$ without changing the function $\Phi_i$.
-For instance, in the DAG in Fig.~\ref{fig:decomposition}, the static component $\gamma$ of the node function $\Phi_3$ can be considered as part of $g_3$ or as part of $f_{3,1}$ and $f_{3,2}$ without modifying $\Phi_3$.
 In our setting, based on the particular decomposition \eqref{eq:decomposition_Fi}, it is assumed that the constant term is included in the function $g_i$.